 Under exceptional circumstances where it is deemed that their administration is required to allow the pupil to remain in school the school will administer non-prescription medicines.
 The school will not administer alternative treatments i.e. homeopathic or herbal potions, pills or tinctures or nutrition supplements unless prescribed or recommended by a Doctor and detailed on an IHP or EHC as part of a wider treatment protocol.
-As recommended by the Government in Supporting Pupils at School with Medical Conditions December 2015 the school will also not administer aspirin unless prescribed.
+As recommended by the Government in 'Supporting Pupils at School with Medical Conditions December 2015' the school will also not administer aspirin unless prescribed.
 The storage and administration for non-prescription medication will be treated as prescription medicines.

-If the relevant symptoms develop during the school day as detailed under the paragraph 'short term ad-hoc non-prescribed medication' the school will administer the following non-prescription medications:
+If the relevant symptoms develop during the school day as detailed under the paragraph below 'short term adhoc non-prescribed medication' the school will administer the following non-prescription medications:

-- paracetamol (to pupils of all ages)
+- paracetamol (to pupils of all ages) - antihistamine,

-- ibuprofen (pupils age12 and over)

-- antihistamine,